The appeals process - Occupational Health and Safety

 • Revoke the order, advice or administrative penalty when it is concluded that there was an error in the application of occupational health and safety legislation and there is no longer a contravention that must be addressed;

-Worker’s Compensation Appeals Tribunal
+Second Level Appeal to the Worker’s Compensation Appeals Tribunal

-If the affected workplace party is not satisfied with the CCO’s decision, they may file an appeal with the Worker’s Compensation Appeals Tribunal of New Brunswick (WCAT) within seven days of receiving the Chief Compliance Officer’s decision.
+If the affected workplace party is not satisfied with the CCO’s decision, they may file an appeal with the Worker’s Compensation Appeals Tribunal of New Brunswick (WCAT) within seven calendar days of receiving the Chief Compliance Officer’s decision.
 The WCAT is an independent body from WorkSafeNB.

 The notice of appeal form is available on the WCAT’s website.
 The form is available in both an on-line and off-line format.
 Additional information on where to find and how to fill out the notice of appeal as well as the process of appeals is available on the Worker’s Compensation Appeals Tribunal of New Brunswick’s website.